besartelezi/react-tic-tac-toe/README.md

 Actually, user doesn't even need to be done with quiz, just call a the function with the code below everytime the user clicks on an answer.
 If the hasChosen === true && answer === correctAnswer => userPoints++
 ````

+## Final thoughts
+This exercise helped me understand React a lot better, while still not answering *all* my questions.
+I understand the folder structure a lot better, what makes React so special, the difference between functional and class components, as well as giving me a peak to different kinds of components I had never even heard of before.
+All in all, this was time well spent.